knomedia/ember-cli-rails/README.md

 # ember-cli-rails

-rails template and build script for working with [https://github.com/stefanpenner/ember-cli](ember-cli) and deploying with a rails api / backend.
+A rails template and build script for working with [ember-cli](https://github.com/stefanpenner/ember-cli) and deploying with a rails api / backend.
+The goal is to allow ember-cli to be in charge of building and testing your ember app, and rails to be in charge of building and testing your rails app.

 ## Dependencies